kube-object-storage/lib-bucket-provisioner/README.md

 The OBC watch performs the following:
 + detects a new OBC:
   + skip if the OBC's StorageClass' provisioner != the provisioner doing this watch
-  + generates random name if requested
+  + generate random name if requested
   + invokes the `Provision()` method for the provisioner defined in the OBC's storage class
   + if the provisioning is successful:
-    + creates a global OB which references the OBC and storage class and contains store-specific bucket info
+    + create a global OB which references the OBC and storage class and contains store-specific bucket info
-    + creates a Secret, in the namespace as the OBC, containing the bucket credentials returned by the provisioner
+    + create a Secret, in the namespace as the OBC, containing the bucket credentials returned by the provisioner
-    + creates the ConfigMap, in the namespace as the OBC, containing the bucket's endpoint info
+    + create the ConfigMap, in the namespace as the OBC, containing the bucket's endpoint info
   + if the provisioner returns an error:
     + retry:
-      + call `Delete()` in case the bucket was created (want idempotency)
+      + call `Delete()` in case the bucket was created (want idempotency for next try)
       + call `Provision()`
 + detects OBC update events:
   + skip if the OBC's StorageClass' provisioner != the provisioner doing this watch
-  + ensures the expected OB, Secret and ConfigMap are present
+  + ensure the expected OB, Secret and ConfigMap are present
+  + if all present:
+    + update OBC status to "Bound"
-  + syncs the OB's status to reflect the OBC's status
+  + sync the OB's status to match the OBC's status
 + detects OBC delete events:
   + skip if the OBC's StorageClass' provisioner != the provisioner doing this watch
-  + if the associated OB's _reclaimPolicy_ == "Delete":
-    + invokes the `Delete()` method for the provisioner defined in the OBC's storage class
+  + invoke the `Delete()` method for the provisioner defined in the OBC's storage class
-  + deletes the related Secret, ConfigMap (in the OBC's namespace), and OB
+  + delete the related Secret, ConfigMap and the OB (in that order)

 The OB watch performs the following:
 + detects a new OB: